A bit better: Variants of duality in geometric algebras with degenerate metrics: Calculating the regressive product

 \subsection{Via dual coordinate map (\poincare duality)}

 \cite{gunnthesis}, \cite{gunn2019} describes an alternative duality map known in the world of multilinear algebra as \poincare duality $\PN: G \rightarrow G^*$ (\cite{greub2-67}).
 The action of $\PN$ is the essence of simplicity: it maps an element in the first algebra to the element of the dual algebra that represents the \textbf{same} geometric entity.
-Since it converts back and forth between coordinates in the point-based and plane-based algebras, $\PN$ has historically been known also as the \emph{dual coordinate map}. $\PN$ is a grade-reversing map that is a vector space isomorphism on each grade.
-Furthermore, it preserves weights (to be precise, all weights are multiplied by a non-zero constant that can be assumed to be 1).
-We'll see below in Sec. \ref{sec:natural} that $PN$ is essentially an \textit{identity map}. $PN$ forms an important role in the discussion of geometric duality in Sec. \ref{sec:dngp}.
+Since it converts back and forth between coordinates in the point-based and plane-based algebras, $\PN$ has historically been known also as the \emph{dual coordinate map}.
+Like $P$, $\PN$ is a grade-reversing map that is a vector space isomorphism on each grade.
+We'll see below in Sec. \ref{sec:natural} that $\PN$ is essentially an \textit{identity map} and plays an essential role in the discussion of geometric duality in Sec. \ref{sec:dngp}.

 To better understand $\PN$ we look more closely at its action in projective space $\RP{3}$.